-List of acronyms and abbreviations 6
+List of acronyms and abbreviations 8

-Executive Summary 8
+Executive Summary 10

+Evaluation approach and methodology 10

+Purpose and scope of the evaluation

+Limitations

+Conclusions

+Recommendations 18

-Introduction 17
+Introduction

 Overview of the evaluation

-Evaluation approach and methodology 18
+Evaluation approach and methodology

-Context for the Country Envelope evaluation 21
+Context for the Country Envelope evaluation

-Design, allocation and evolution of the Country Envelopes 22
+Design, allocation and evolution of the Country Envelopes

-Evaluation findings 25
+Evaluation findings

-Strategy and design of the Country Envelopes 25
+Strategy and design of the Country Envelopes

-Strategic design of the Country Envelopes 26
+Strategic design of the Country Envelopes

 Global allocation model

 Regional qualitative adjustment approach

 Country allocation of the Country Envelopes

 Implementation of the Country Envelopes (efficiency, effectiveness)

 Joint Team working

+Joint planning

 Guidance for joint planning and Country Envelopes

 Review, quality assurance and accountability

 Findings on use of funds, results and sustainability

-Use of Country Envelope funds across regions, countries, Cosponsors and UBRAF Joint Programme strategic result areas/result areas (SRA/RA) t
+Use of Country Envelope funds across regions, countries, Cosponsors and UBRAF Join

+Programme strategic result areas/result areas (SRA/RA)

 Results and systems learning, reporting results

 Systems reporting, learning and results

-Conclusions 68
+Conclusions

-Recommendations 75
+Recommendations

+Recommendation 1: Have a strategic discussion between Secretariat and Cosponsor s staff

+regarding the positioning of and support to the CE in the wider context of changing 00

+UBRAF budgets, funding, and resource mobilization efforts.

+Recommendation 2: Retain CE funding.

+Recommendation 3: Determine a clear institutional home for the CE

+Recommendation 4: Ensure Joint Plans on HIV/AIDS are anchored in a theory of change (aligned with national strategic plans and local United Nations SDGCF) and the UBRAF

+theory of changetheory

+Recommendation 5: Lengthen the planning timeframe, continue to promote two-year 02

+planning, and accompany this with two-year disbursements 83

+Recommendation 6: Ensure guidance for the CE provides clear instructions and

+transparent information on how funds can be used 83

+Recommendation 7: Assign clear roles to support the allocation, oversight and learning

+resulting from CE.

+Recommendation 8: Update the JPMS to improve results reporting and strengthen

+accountability and learning 84

+Recommendation 9: Establish a Country Results Fund (CRF)

+Recommendation 10: Establish a temporary technical working group to fully scope the

+design of the Country Results Fund 86

+Country Results Fund principles 88

-Annex 1: Country Envelopes Funding Model: Theory of Change 83
+Annex 1: Country Envelopes Funding Model: Theory of Change 90

-Annex 2: ToC assessment
+Annex 2: ToC assessment 91

-Annex 3: Evaluation framework 88
+Annex 3: Evaluation framework 95

-Annex 4: Alternative approaches-global allocation formula, definitions of catalytic
+Annex 4: Alternative approaches-global allocation formula, definitions of catalytic funding

-funding 95
+Transaction costs .110

-Annex 5: Joint Programme Country envelope evaluation: Global Survey Analysis 105
+Annex 5: Joint Programme Country envelope evaluation: Global Survey Analysis .115

-Annex 6: SRAs and RAs 119
+Annex 6: SRAs and RAs .129

-Annex 7: People met 121
+Annex 7: People met .131

-Annex 8: Ribliography from global and regional level 123
+Annex 8: Bibliography from global and regional level .133